bgroff/kala-app/docs/user/projects.rst

 .. image:: _imgs/project_settings.png

-Managers can also **maange access** for the Project by clicking on the "Manage acess" link in the navigation bar.
+Managers can also **manage access** for the Project by clicking on the "Manage access" link in the navigation bar.

 .. image:: _imgs/project_manage_access.png